Your SEO Experts

 This is one of the biggest pieces in the Google puzzle.
 Creating a business profile on Google My Business is a legitimate way of detailing to search engine users (read: everybody) who you are and what service or product you provide.
 This is a fantastic venue for you to showcase your product, your staff, your facilities, whatever it is that makes your business so unique.

 The other part of this equation is the Google Review.
-Visitor reviews that have been submitted through Google bear a lot of weight in your site’s position in search engine results.
+Visitor reviews that have been submitted through Google carry weight in your site’s position in search engine results.
 If people are talking about your business, especially if they are rating it positively, this will affect your rankings significantly.

 Key Words and Key Terms